Regis College Post Traditional Programs

 Students who wish to appeal their suspension/dismissal must complete the following requirements within 30 days of the date on the letter of notification for Suspension/Dismissal.

-1. Write a letter or send an email to the Dean, School for Professional Advancement explaining:
+1. Write a letter or send an email to the Regis College Dean or designee explaining:

 1. Why the student should not be suspended from the program or dismissed from the University.